Death Without a Will - Intestacy

 All |

 Calculating the exact amount of the elective share is very complicated.
-Both the surviving spouse and the Personal Representative should see his or her own probate lawyer if the surviving spouse receives a small amount through intestacy or nothing at all.
+Both the surviving spouse and the Personal Representative may want to see their own probate lawyer if the surviving spouse receives a small amount through intestacy or nothing at all.

 Yes.
-Anyone related by half blood to the person who died inherits the same share that he or she would if related by whole blood.
+Anyone related by half blood to the person who died inherits the same share that they would have received if related by whole blood.

 No. Stepparents, stepchildren and stepsiblings do not inherit any property if the person who died did not leave a Will.
 It does not make any difference if the stepfamily lived together for a long time.
 Relatives such as foster children or foster parents, grandparents who raise their grandchildren or any other relatives acting as surrogates are also not heirs.

 Yes.
-A person who is not a U.S. citizen has the same right to inherit in intestacy as a U.S. citizen.
+A person who is not a U.S. citizen has the same right to inherit through intestacy as a U.S. citizen.

 Yes.
-A person who has been adopted inherits from his or her adoptive parents and not his or her natural parents.
-But if the person is adopted by a natural parent's spouse, the adopted person (and his or her descendants) can inherit from both the natural parents and the adoptive parent.
+A person who has been adopted inherits from their adoptive parents and not their natural parents.
+But if the person is adopted by a natural parent's spouse, the adopted person (and their descendants) can inherit from both the natural parents and the adoptive parent.

-However, the natural parents of the person who has been adopted and the natural parents' relatives can only inherit from the adopted person if the natural parent openly treated the child as his or her own child and did not refuse to support the child.
+However, the natural parents of the person who has been adopted and the natural parents' relatives can only inherit from the adopted person if the natural parent openly treated the child as their own child and did not refuse to support the child.

-Yes, if the child lives for five days or more after birth.
+Yes, if the child lives for 120 hours after they are born.

 If the person who died left no surviving spouse, descendants, parents, parents' descendants, grandparents or grandparents' descendants, all of that person's property passes to the state of Alaska.

 If you are an heir and think property wrongly passed to the state of Alaska, you may be able to get the property back if you act promptly.
-It is a good idea to talk to a probate lawyer if property has passed to the state of Alaska.
+You may want to talk to a probate lawyer if property has passed to the state of Alaska.

 Generally, no. The heirs will receive the gift of property made before the person's death and the property inherited after death.